Quadcryo/quadcryo/_pages/publications.md

 layout: page
 permalink: /papers/
 title: papers
 description: These are my finished papers in chronological order.
+(They are expository research so far, but there is more original research to come.)
 years: [2022]
 nav: true
 nav_order: 1